ivan-paleo/publish-micro-image/README.md

 From my point of view, **all of these pieces of information should be published together with every microscope acquisition**.

+I would like to stress that most of these metadata are generated and saved automatically together with the image data (at least when you use the appropriate format) so that there is no extra work needed to compile the image metadata beyond sharing.
+I therefore do not see a reason why we should not report them.
+For example, I have published some SEM images in Zeiss’ original, full resolution, open format that includes all the metadata (TIFF) on Zenodo, as a supplement to a paper (Holst et al. 2024).
+Anyone can open them and access the metadata using ImageJ/Fiji.
+Unfortunately, it was not so simple for the EDS data, which are published in the Bruker proprietary format.
+See details here: https://doi.org/10.5281/zenodo.10074758

 Additionally, I recommend **following the guidelines of Jambor et al.
 ([2021](#ref-jambor2021)) to improve the quality of the images